 - Dry the wok and put it on low heat, adding oil.
 Put in the ginger, garlic, white parts of spring onion and minced meat with a pinch of salt.
 Stir-fry for a few minutes.
 Then, gently shove the mix up the sides of your wok to form an empty circle in the middle.
 Add another dollop of oil into the empty circle.
 Once it’s hot, put your chili paste into this oil and stir for 10-20 seconds.
 Then swirl the paste into the mix and add your previously fried Sichuan pepper and chilies.
 Mix everything well and keep the heat low.

 - Stir in about 100ml of water and then add the tofu cubes to the wok.
 Stir a bit and add a teaspoon of soy sauce or tamari.

 - Bring to the boil again briefly and then immediately reduce the heat.
-Keep simmering tofu a short while to reduce the water.
+Keep simmering tofu a short while.
+Add more water if the mix gets too dry.
+You will want to retain a little bit of saucy liquid.
 Taste it and add a bit more soy sauce if you need more umami.
 Done!

 - Fill tofu into a deep serving plate and sprinkle with green parts of your spring onion.
 Serve with cauliflower rice.

 Sub beef for the same amount of vegan mince or finely chopped brown mushrooms for a plant-based meal!
 Prepare it in exactly the same fashion by adding the mushrooms when you’d otherwise add the meat.